 The same mindset often comes into play when people read about domestic violence.
 “A lot of people have a gut reaction to violence.
 It’s emotionally charged.
 They think if somebody is being abused, they probably did something to incite it.”
 In essence, if people can find a reason why abuse is the victim’s fault, then abuse is something that can not only be controlled but prevented.
 And, in turn, it won’t happen to them.

 Victim-Blaming Makes Survivors Afraid

 It took Donna Kaz 12 years after leaving her abuser to identify as a survivor.
 It took her 35 years to come out publically about it.
-Her memoir, UN/MASKED, Memoirs of a Guerrilla Girl On Tour, was published last year.
+Her memoir, UN/MASKED, Memoirs of a Guerrilla Girl On Tour, was published in 2016.